JawadJisan/Redux_CMS/README.md

-# Content Management App by Redux/TypeScript
+# Content Management App by Redux/JavaScript

 ## Description

 This is a simple app to manage content.
-It is built with React, Redux, TypeScript, and Material-UI.
+It is built with React, Redux, JavaScript, and Material-UI.
 It is a work in progress. for ACC Assignment

 ## Using Technologies